bokner/packer/README.md

 Below is an instance of a 4-node cluster configuration, with 8 processes we'd like to place on cluster nodes, such that the demand for resources required by processes and the inter-process communication requirements would be satisfied.

-The node resources consist of
+The node resources consist of:
 - available memory
 - available load
 - network bandwidth (in and out)

-The process demand consists of
+The process demands consist of
 - memory;
 - load;
 - volume of the payload sent over the network to peer processes;